What's a Four-Letter Word for Christmas?

 If you accidentally bang your thumb with a hammer you're liable to let slip one of those four-letter words.
 If you're a comic working blue your monologue will be liberally spiced with some of those four-letter words.
-Some folks even believe that an overuse of words from that reviled group might earn you permanent and eternal residence in a place that is one of those four-letter words.
+Some folks even believe that the overuse of words from that reviled group might earn you permanent and eternal residence in a place that is one of those four-letter words.

 But in spite of the connotation of the phrase, not all four-letter words are, well, "four-letter words."
 Many words composed of four letters are perfectly honorable etymological citizens.
-And some four-letter words exist in sort of a gray zone, where some believe them to be evil, and others consider them to be perfectly innocent and respectable words.
+And some four-letter words exist in a sort of a gray zone, where some believe them to be evil, and others consider them to be perfectly innocent and respectable words.

 One such word is Xmas.

 X-ing Out Christ?
-Not so Much…
+Not So Much…

 Xmas is a word that will evoke quite a reaction from some folks.

 It's understandable.
 After all, the traditional meaning of Christmas is under attack in many modern facets of society.
 So much so that Christmas is no longer even recognized officially as Christmas by many organizations, both private and public.

 Many boards of education, for example, no longer designate time off for a Christmas break.
 Instead, it's now a holiday break or a winter break.
 Businesses instruct employees to greet customers with "season's greetings" rather than "Merry Christmas."
 Many local governments no longer permit Christmas-themed displays such as nativities on public properties and no longer allow the word "Christmas" to be used in association with public festivities such as parades and celebrations.

 So it's understandable that Christmas enthusiasts who support the traditional meaning of the holiday are a bit defensive.